NafiurSiddiqui/Pinzy/README.md

 - User authentication and registration.
 - (CRUD) Create, Read, Delete, Update pins.
+- Debouncing for the form validation ( not on the auth yet)
+- Used fontAwesome locally due to CORS issue by fa scripts.
+-

-This is not a production ready to tackle huge user interaction but a demo webapp for the future Pinzy release to solidify my knowledge on MVC, OOP with vanilla JS, Php and MySql.
+This is not a production ready app to tackle huge user interaction but a demo webapp for the future Pinzy release and to solidify my understanding of _MVC_, _OOP_ with vanilla **JS**, **Php** and **MySql**.

-# SVGS

-- Used fontAwesome locally due to cors-origin-policy issue by fa scripts.

-# Noticeabel Drawbacks
+## Noticeable Drawbacks

 - This application uses Leaflet which, in worst cases like slow internet, is noticed to have extremely slow peroformance.
 The initial load of the map takes too long.
 - openstreet map server may be down sometimes or your request may take too long to respond.